My process as a copywriter for sustainable businesses

 Feedback and delivery

-Once you get my text, you’ve got 2 rounds of feedback you can use.
+Once you get my text, you’ve got 2 rounds of feedback.

 The 1st round is in a shared document like Google Docs.
 The 2nd is “in-situ”.
 In other words, in its final form on the web page, PDF, etc.